hylo-lang/specification/spec.md

     bq-char ::= (any character except `, U+A, and U+D)

     contextual-keyword ::= (one of)
-      mutating size some
+      mutating size any
     ```

 2. Contextual keywords are identifiers that have a special meaning when appearing in a certain context.
 When referred to in the grammar, these identifiers are used explicitly rather than using the identifier grammar production.
-Unless otherwise specified, any ambiguity as to whether a given identifier has a special meaning is resolved to interpret the token as a regular identifier.

 ### Raw operators